linwenchao/mongoid-lookup/README.md

       field :name, :type => String
     end

-As is, SearchListing documents will already reference all of Tag's child classes.
+As is, documents in the `search_listing` collection will already reference all of Tag's child classes.
 Additionally, Mongoid::Lookup allows you to directly query just for tags.
 Behind the scenes, Mongoid::Lookup has created a new model extending the lookup collection (SearchListing).
 You can access this model by passing the lookup key to the